Sonia2016/DataVisualizationProject3/README.md

     1. Based on the dataset we have 147 different studies
     2. The current template that professor gave us has 126 different studies

+- Jeff
+  1. I was able to begin converting the web api calls from the AngularJS application to pure JavaScript.
+I've put together a barebones site that includes a call to the method that returns the list of all studies.
+  2. The service objects use Promises to defer execution until the web api calls return; these are supported by Chrome.
+  3. Next up will be to add the remaining api calls so we can pull the rest of the data as needed.